 In order to understand the ocean, scientists often find they have to get themselves or their instruments into very specific parts of it.
 Traditionally, researchers have used ships to photograph the depths, to drop floats and drifters into the currents, and to collect samples of water, rock, and marine life.

 In recent years, the spectrum of available observing tools has grown to include human-occupied submersibles, remote-controlled vehicles, autonomous, and towed robots.

-Alvin is a 3-person research submarine that takes scientists deep into the ocean.
-Since its launch in 1964, the Alvin has taken more than 2,500 scientists, engineers and observers to visit the floor of the deep sea.
+Alvin is a 3-person research submersible that takes scientists deep into the ocean.
+Since its launch in 1964, the Alvin has made more than 5,100 dives and taken more than 3,100 scientists, engineers and observers to the deep seafloor.

 Jason is a remote-controlled, deep-diving vehicle that gives shipboard scientists real-time access to the sea floor.
 Scientists guide Jason as deep as 6,500 meters (4 miles) to explore underwater features on multi-day missions.